cloudaware/compliance-policies/guides/developer/data-types.md

 Can be retrieved from fields, that return strings, like `Text`, `TextArea`, `LongTextArea`, etc. using [`FIELD`](operations/FIELD.md) operation.

-Text is stored as case-sensitive, but [operations](operations) will have a have a case-sensitive and case-insensitive variants.
+Text is stored as case-sensitive, but [operations](operations/index.md) will have a case-sensitive and case-insensitive variants.

 Operations that [return](/tags/operation-returns-text) or [consume](/tags/operation-consumes-text) `TextType`.